 I know for a fact that the London PR’s are looking to work with individuals who have a substantial ´blogger impact´.
 However, if they continue to treat brands such as myself with distain and disrespect and not even bother to make the time and effort to make you feel welcome at a London Fashion Week event, then what is the point.
 (What I mean by that, is not even putting you in a priority line let alone a front row).
 London Fashion Week : Men starts tomorrow.
 I have noticed due to a very hectic schedule, they have junior PR’s sending out invites.

 This email is to confirm that Gracie Opulanza will have standing accreditation for the Bobby Abley show taking place during London Fashion Week Mens.
 This season we’ve been unable to issue physical tickets to guests with this accreditation but this name will be on the list upon arrival at the venue.
 Please ensure that upon arrival at the venue anyone with standing accreditation joins the standing queue to avoid adding undue pressure to our team at the entrance to the venue.
 This will be clearly signed.

-How do you think I feel when PR’s give me a standing invite only?
-Standing accreditation joins the standing queue to avoid adding undue pressure to our team!
+How do you think I feel when LFW:Men PR’s give me a standing invite only?

 What a missed opportunity for the fashion designer.
 Why on earth would I continue to waste my time, effort and hard earned cash on these conditions?
 In summary it is the London Fashion PR’s who don’t take their job seriously and it is at the detriment of the designers profile and those who work beside them, often un-noticed and not appreciated.